parisepigenetics/Methylator-Documentation/docs/annotations.md

 With chromosomal coordinates (chromosomes | start | end) along with any potential supplementary columns.

-There is a script called search_bank.sh which, when executed, automatically downloads (when possible) all the necessary annotation files for launching the workflow from UCSC Golden Path.
+There is a script called `search_bank.sh`, in the `scripts` folder, which, when executed, automatically downloads (when possible) all the necessary annotation files for launching the workflow from UCSC Golden Path.
 It takes as an argument the name of the reference genome of the species in question.
 For example:

 ``` sh
 srun scripts/search_bank.sh mm39